tupol/spark-utils/README.md

 Spark context.

-This project is also trying to create and encourage a friendly yet professional environment for developers to help each other, so please do not be shy and join through [gitter], [twitter], [issue reports](https://github.com/tupol/spark-utils/issues/new/choose) or pull requests.
+This project is also trying to create and encourage a friendly yet professional environment for developers to help each other, so please do no be shy and join through [gitter], [twitter], [issue reports](https://github.com/tupol/spark-utils/issues/new/choose) or pull requests.

-## ATTENTION!

-At the moment there are a lot of changes happening to the `spark-utils` project, hopefully for the better.

-The latest stable versions, available through Maven Central are
-- Spark 2.4: `0.4.2`
-- Spark 3.0: `0.6.2`

-The development version is `1.0.0-RC2` which is bringing a clean separation between configuration implementation and the core, and additionally the [PureConfig] based configuration module that brings the power and features of [PureConfig] to increase productivity even further and allowing for a more mature configuration framework.

-The new modules are:
-- `spark-utils-io-pureconfig` for the new [PureConfig] implementation
-- `spark-utils-io-configz` for the legacy ConfigZ implementation

-We suggest to start considering the new for the future `spark-utils-io-pureconfig`.

-Migrating to the new `1.0.0-RC2` is quite easy, as the configuration structure was mainly preserved.
-More details are available in the [RELEASE-NOTES](RELEASE-NOTES.md).

-For now, some of the documentation related or referenced from this project might be obsolete or outdated, but as the project will get closer to the final release, there will be more improvements.

 ## Description ##

-This project contains some basic utilities that can help setting up an Apache Spark application project.
+This project contains some basic utilities that can help setting up a Spark application project.

 The main point is the simplicity of writing Apache Spark applications just focusing on the logic, while providing for easy configuration and arguments passing.